-For the algorithm it is essential to have a first indication how two images roughly match.
+For the algorithm it is essential to get a first indication how two images roughly match.
 For this step the reference points are used.
-If the reference points are not annotated, I3S requires you to annotate these first.
-Before you start, activate edit mode first (N).
+If the reference points are not annotated, $I^3S$ requires you to annotate these first.
+Before you start, activate edit mode first ( $\mathbb{N}$ ).

-The reference points are annotated by clicking with the left mouse button the three reference points in a fixed order.
+The reference points are annotated by clicking with the left mouse button the three (or two) reference points in a fixed order.
 Do not mix-up these reference points as this will obstruct proper recognition!
-If you click a wrong position you can undo this by clicking with the middle or right mouse button.
+If you click a wrong position you can undo this by clicking with the middle or right mouse button near the wrong location.
 The text field will show in bright yellow which reference point to annotate.
 In the example in Figure 4-17 the text field shows "Point out edge of outer scale as third reference point".

 You are entirely free to choose your own reference points.
 Give them proper names which make sense and which are not easy to mistake for each other (names like ref1, ref2 and ref3 are not a good idea).
-Further, the reference points should be clearly visible in all images and in an ideal case they should form a triangle with 60 degree angles.
+Further, the reference points should be clearly visible in all images and in an ideal case they should form a triangle with 60 degree angles (although this is usually not possible).